slatedocs/slate/source/includes/_ct.md

-location-id | You can specify location ID or unique reference to create report for a location report-name | <span class="label label-required">Required</span> business-name | <span class="label label-required">Required</span> business-location | <span class="label label-required">Required</span> Town or city name in which business is located. old-business-name-1	|
+location-id | You can specify location ID or unique reference to create report for a location report-name | <span class="label label-required">Required</span> business-name | <span class="label label-required">Required</span> address-1 | <span class="label label-required">Required</span> Street address of where the business is located.
+80 characters max. address-2 | 80 characters max.
+business-location | <span class="label label-required">Required</span> Town or city name in which business is located. old-business-name-1	|
 old-business-name-2	|